The objective of this course is to introduce the basic concepts of population pharmacokinetics (PK)/ pharmacodynamics (PD) and NONMEM analysis.

 Attendees will be instructed on the basic theory of mixed effects analysis, receive hands-on instruction of creating PK and PD models in NONMEM, learn to manage projects using PDx-POP, a graphical user interface software specifically designed for NONMEM, develop covariate models, and implement various graphical and statistical methods for validating models using PDx-POP's supplementary statistical and graphical tools.
 After attending this course, the participate will understand the fundamentals of population analysis; be able to run NONMEM with PDx-Pop; know how to apply some of the methods used to perform population analysis; know how to explore, develop, and evaluate population models; know how to estimate the mean pharmacokinetic (PK) and/or pharmacodynamic (PD) parameters in a population of patients; and be able to investigate and identify fixed effect sources of variability (covariates) which influence the PK and PD of a drug.

-This course, the Advanced course, and the Modeling Delays course are part of one series.
-Interested parties may register for the first two days, the third day, the fourth day, or any combination of the three courses.Download Agenda
+This two-day course and the workshop's third day course, the Advanced course, are part of one series.
+Interested parties may register for the first two days (this course), the third day (Advanced course), or a combination of all three courses.Download Agenda

 Robert J. Bauer, PhD.

 Vice President, Pharmacometrics, Research and Development (R&D), ICON plc

 Robert Bauer holds a PhD. in Pharmacology.
 He heads the Pharmacometrics R&D department at ICON Plc, Gaithersburg, MD, where he and his group maintain the population analysis software NONMEM®, incorporating leading edge algorithms in pharmacometrics.
 Dr. Bauer’s focus is on developing and implementing mathematical and statistical algorithms for biomedical problems.

 Sr. Scientific Director, Pharmacokinetics, Pharmacodynamics, Modeling & Simulation, ICON plc